 A beautifully crafted circular stone covers the floor of the sabhmantapa, and was used as a dance floor during the Hoysala period.
 As you can see from the above image, the dance floor is a perfectly round stone platform, which still maintains its original polish even after thousand years and is a testament to the ingenuity and superior craftsmanship of the Hoysala artisans.
 As you can see, there are four pillars at the corners of the dance floor.

 The image shows a section of the ceiling in the navaranga.
-As you can see from the image, the ceiling is recessed with a square-shaped niche and is carved with geometrical patterns at different levels of the niche.
+As you can see, the ceiling is recessed with a square-shaped niche and is carved with geometrical patterns at different levels of the niche.
 A sculptural relief depicting Lakshminarayana – a form of Vishnu presented with his consort Lakshmi – is at the center surrounded by finely carved geometrical patterns.
 Note that Lakshminarayana is a combination of two names, Lakshmi and Narayana.
 Narayana is another name of Vishnu, and it means one who dwells on the water.
 In Sanskrit, nara means water and ayana means dwelling.
 According to Hindu mythology, Vishnu lives on the cosmic ocean.

 – Belur Chennakeshava Temple – Bracket Figures